USDx stablecoin Price Reaches $1.00 on Exchanges (USDX)

 Buying and Selling USDx stablecoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as USDx stablecoin directly using U.S. dollars.
-Investors seeking to trade USDx stablecoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDx stablecoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as USDx stablecoin directly using U.S. dollars.
+Investors seeking to acquire USDx stablecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDx stablecoin using one of the exchanges listed above.

 Receive News & Updates for USDx stablecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDx stablecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.